grahamking/hatcog/README.md

 ## Install

 Hatcogd is made up of two parts: hatcogd, a server written in Go, and hjoin, a client written in Python. hjoin connects to hatcogd, which connects to the remote IRC server.

-1. Copy either `bin/hatcogd-32` (for 32 bit linux) or `bin/hatcogd-64 (for 64 bit linux) onto your path (`/usr/local/bin` is good), and rename it to just `hatcogd`.

     cd /usr/local/bin
-    sudo ln -s /home/username/checkout/hatcog/bin/hatcogd-64 hatcogd
+    sudo ln -s ~/checkout/hatcog/bin/hatcogd-64 hatcogd  # Link either hatcogd-32 or hatcogd-64
+    sudo ln -s ~/checkout/hatcog/hjoin/hjoin.py hjoin    # Link hjoin cd ~
+    cp checkout/hatcogd/.hatcogrc .   # Now edit it

+Binaries of `hatcogd` (the Go part) are included for i686 32-bit Linux (`bin/hatcogd-32`) and x86_64 64-bit Linux (`bin/hatcogd-64`).

- - If on a different system, you'll need to build hatcogd.
-You'll need [Go](http://golang.org) v1+.
-Make sure the checkout is on your GOPATH, then type `go build hatcogd`.
+If on a different system (type `arch` on Linux to check), you'll need to build hatcogd.
+Get [Go](http://golang.org) v1+.
+Make sure the hatcogd checkout is on your GOPATH, then type `go build hatcogd`.
 That will put a `hatcogd` executable in your current directory.
 Copy or symlink it from `/usr/local/bin`.

-1. Symlink hjoin:

-     cd /usr/local/bin
-     sudo ln -s /home/username/checkout/hatcog/hjoin/hjoin.py hjoin

-1. Copy `.hatcogrc` to your home directory.
-Edit it.

 ## Run